 - Make sure the motherboard you choose, supports the RAM version and frequency.

-Some brands:
+Some RAM brands:

 - Corsair (likely a good brand.
 Origin: Taiwan)